-2.1 Modernisation as a value : Constitutional perspectives

-reflected in the fundamental duties.

-0.0.4 Modernisation of social institutions through law.

-2.2.1.

-2.2.2.

-2.2.3.

-2.2.4.

-221 Reform of court processes.

-2.3.1.
-Criminal law : Plea bargaining ; compounding and

-222 payment of compensation to victims.

-2.3.2.
-Civil law :(ADR) Confrontation v.
-Consensus; mediation

-222 and conciliation; lok adalats.
-Prison reforms.

-2.3.3.
-2.4.

-2.4.
+- 2.1 Modernisation as a value : Constitutional perspectives reflected in the fundamental duties. - Modernisation of social institutions through law. - 2.2.1.
+Reform of family law. - 2.2.2.
+Agrarian reform Industrialisation of agriculture. - 2.2.3.
+Industrial reform : Free enterprise v.
+State regulation. - 2.2.4.
+Industrialisation v. environmental protection. - Reform of court processes. - 2.3.1.
+Criminal law: Plea bargaining; compounding and payment of compensation to victims. - 2.3.2.
+Civil law:(ADR) Confrontation v.
+Consensus; mediation and conciliation; lok adalats. - 2.3.3.
+Prison reforms. - 2.4.
 Democratic decentralization and local self-government.

 Unit - 3.
 Alternative approaches to Law.

-0

 3.1.
-The jurisprudence of Sarvodaya Gandhiji, Vinoba

-Bhave , Jayaprakash Narayan Surrender of dacoits;

-Concept of gram nyayalayas.
+The jurisprudence of Sarvodaya Gandhiji, Vinoba Bhave, Jayaprakash Narayan Surrender of dacoits; Concept of gram nyayalayas.
 3.2.
-Socialist thought on law and justice : An enquiry.

-G through constitutional debates on the right to property.
+Socialist thought on law and justice :An enquiry. through constitutional debates on the right to property.
 3.3.
 Indian Marxist critique of law and justice.
 3.4.
 Naxalite movement : causes and cure.

-120

-1 Er

 Unit - 4.
 Religion and the Law.
 4.1.
 Religion as a divisive factor.
 4.2.
 Secularism as a solution to the problems.
 4.3.
-Reform of the law on secular lines : Problems.
+Reform of the law on secular lines: Problems.
 4.4.
-Freedom of religion and non-discrimination on the basis
+Freedom of religion and non-discrimination on the basis of religion.

-of religion.

 4.5.
 Religious minorities and the law.
 Unit - 5.
 Language and the Law.
 5.1.
-Language as a divisive factor : formation of linguistic
+Language as a divisive factor: formation of linguistic States.

-States.

 5.2.
 Constitutional guarantees to linguistic minorities.
+5.2.
 5.3.
-Language policy and the Constitution : Official language;
+Language policy and the Constitution: Official language; 5.5.
+Multi-language system.
 5.4.
 Non-discrimination on the ground of language.
+Unit - 6.
+Caste and the Law.
+6.1 Caste as a divisive factor.
+6.2.
+Non-discrimination on the ground of caste.
+0.2.
+6.3 Acceptance of caste as a factor to undo past injustices.
+6.4 Protective discrimination: Scheduled castes, tribes and backward classes.
+6.5 Reservation; Statutory Commission, Statutory provisions.
+Unit - 7.
+Regionalism and the law.
+7.1.
+Regionalism as a divisive factor.
+7.2.
+Concept of India as one unit, 7.3.
+Right of movement, residence and business; impermissibility of state or regional barriers.
+7.4.
+Equality in matters of employment; the slogan "Sons of the soil" 7.5. and its practice.
+Admission to educational institutions: preference to residents of a State.